People who don’t have access to fish all year round might prefer buying fish in bulk and then freezing the extra portion to elongate its shelf life.

 You can quickly tell if the fish has spoiled or gone bad if you notice these changes.

 - If the fish has a dull and brittle color, it has probably already spoiled or is about to spoil.

 - Fish meat with a slimy texture also indicates that the fish has gone bad.

 - If the fish appears brown instead of a light pink or salmon pink color, it has turned sour.

 - A foul and overly strong fishy smell will also help you detect if the fish has gone rancid.

 These are some of the most prominent signs that will help you realize if the fish is appropriate for use or not.

 In case you purchase a whole fish instead of fillets/slices, a few other signs can also help you understand if the fish is fresh or not.
 These signs include the appearance of scales, whether the eyes are crystalline or murky, etc.

 If you notice any of the signs mentioned above, you better discard the fish as it has become unsafe for consumption.
-Foods that have spoiled or are about to spoil have potential health risks, so you should avoid eating them.
+Foods that are about to spoil have potential health risks, so you should avoid eating them.